andywiranata/apollo-graphql-starter-kit/README.md

 ## Building

 The following command will install all Node.js dependencies.
-Once all dependencies are installed it will run `npm run build` compiling Handlebars and Sass files.
+Once all dependencies are installed it will run `npm run build`.

 ```bash
 $ npm install